And on the premise that nine hours of fill-in hosts is enough for any week, let us come together and hope for a healthy return of Rush tomorrow.

 And the second thing that occurs to you is it's a bad company album.

-And I know it's it's horribly unfair, but the bottom line is if Paul Rogers is doing lead vocals for you, it's a bad company album.
+And I know it's horribly unfair, but the bottom line is if Paul Rogers is doing lead vocals for you, it's a bad company album.

 Queen sounded like Queen, certainly because of the guitar mastery of Brian May and all of that, and that's great.